yuluofeiyu/ADINet/README.md

 ## 6. Acknowledgement
 Thanks to [RFNet](https://github.com/Zongwei97/RFnet) for their excellent work.
+## Note
-## Note: Our core code is being organized and will be uploaded later!
+Our core code is being organized and will be uploaded later!